agerencher/gamedesign/TechSpec.md

 - terrainMesh: THREE.Mesh - The 3D terrain object, typically a large plane or set of meshes representing the ski slope.
 - obstacles: List<Obstacle> - List of obstacles (trees, rocks, NPC skiers, etc.) placed on the terrain.
-- jumps: List<Jump> - List of jump areas the player can perform tricks on.
+- coins: List<Coin> - Coins scattered across the slope for the player to collect.
 - terrainShape: Cannon.Body - The physical representation of the terrain, used for collision detection with the skier.

 ### Methods

 - initializeTerrain()
-  Behavior: Generates or loads the terrain, placing obstacles and other interactable elements (like jumps) in the environment.
+  Behavior: Loads the terrain, placing obstacles and other interactable elements (like jumps) in the environment.
+- updateTerrain()
+  Behavior: Throws out past terrain/coins/obstacles and generates new, fluid terrain/coins/obstacles
 - checkSlope()
   Input: Vector3 position - Checks the slope at the given position to determine if the skier is on an incline, flat ground, or downhill.
   Output: float - Returns the angle of the slope, which can affect the skier’s velocity.
-- placeObstacle()
-  Input: Obstacle obstacle - Places an obstacle at a specific location on the slope.
-  Behavior: Adds obstacles (e.g., trees, rocks) to the terrain for the skier to avoid.
-- generateJumps()
-  Behavior: Places jump ramps or areas on the terrain where the skier can perform tricks or collect extra points.

 ## Obstacle